cemkata/simpleQuizEngine/readme.md

 Key short cuts:

-- When all questions are listed for edit
-  - Ctrl + Alt + g allows to jump to specific question

 - When in editor
   - Ctrl + S saves the page
   - Ctrl + Q clears the page